 }

-- Root<T>: The entity in the FROM clause.
-Use
+- Root<T>: the entity in the FROM clause.
+Reference columns with

-root.get("name")to reference a column. - CriteriaBuilder: A factory for creating WHERE conditions (Predicates).
+root.get("name"). - CriteriaBuilder: the factory for generating WHERE conditions (Predicates).

-- Predicate: The actual condition expression, built with
+- Predicate: the actual condition expression.
+Build them with

 cb.equal(...),cb.like(...), etc.